tobanteAudio/juce-cookbook/README.md

 Qt is also not really designed to help you write audio applications.
 There is no easy way to wrap a Qt application in an AudioUnit or VST plugin for example.

-If your goal is to write a desktop application in the style of Gimp, FreeCAD or Blender and you need a lot of premade desktop widgets, Qt probably the way to go.
+If your goal is to write a desktop application in the style of Gimp, FreeCAD or Blender and you need a lot of premade desktop widgets, Qt is probably the way to go.

 Qt is free for open source projects, but a license for closed source application can become pretty expensive.